onkar-vk/Onkar-Kulkarni-Data-Analysis-Portfoilo/README.md

 My CV in [pdf](PDF-Link).

-This is a repository to showcase Technical skills and Work Experience, Key Achievements, share projects and track my progress in Data Analytics / Data Science related practice.
+This is a repository to showcase Work Experience, Technical skills & Key Achievements, Projects and track my progress in Data Analytics / Data Science related practices.

 ## Table of Contents